MutatingFunc/mutatingfunc.github.io/content/blog/2025-01-31 Swift Playgrounds 4-6/index.md

 }
 ```

-Despite this, every learn-to-code template seems be listed as “Swift 5.8 Edition”, suggesting Apple intend to update them piecemeal down the road.
-Why they've not managed to update even one in the 4 months since Swift 6 went live is anyone's guess!
-At least they've put in the work to update the “Playground” and “Book” templates listed right at the end though, which are listed as “Swift 5.9 Edition”.
+Every learn-to-code template is still listed as “Swift 5.8 Edition”, but at least they've put in the work to update the “Playground” and “Book” templates listed right at the end though, which are listed as “Swift 5.9 Edition”.

 ![Playground and Book exclusively use Swift 5.9](Updates.jpg)

+---

+It's unclear what took this update so long to arrive, but I'm glad it's finally here!
+It brings much-needed parity with Xcode, which will [allow me to start making my projects Playgrounds-compatible]({{< relref "2025-01-30 iPad coding wishlist 2025" >}}).